sendgrid/docs/source/Integrate/Partners/amazon_marketplace.md

 Pricing
 {% endanchor %}

 There are two plans: AWS Basic, and AWS Pro.
-For more information, check out our [AWS pricing page]().
+For more information, check out our [AWS Marketplace page]().

 {% anchor h2 %}
 Getting Started